mitchellkrogza/nginx-ultimate-bad-bot-blocker/CONFIGURATION.md

 And you will be up to date with all your whitelisted domains included automatically for you now.

-Relax now and sleep better at night knowing your site is telling all those baddies to go away !!!
+Relax now and sleep better at night knowing your site is telling all those baddies FORBIDDEN !!!

+### PULL REQUESTS:
+To contribute your own bad referers please add them into the https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/blob/master/Pull%20Requests%20Here%20Please/badreferers.list file and then send a Pull Request (PR).

+##### **All additions will be checked for accuracy before being merged.**

+### ISSUES:
+Log any issues regarding incorrect listings or any other problems on the issues system and they will be investigated and removed if necessary.
+I responde very quickly to user problems and have helped countless users for days on end to get their bot blocker working.
+You could say I am mad (disputable) but I love helping people and do not ignore issues or people with problems getting this to work.